-In the late part of March, the Speaker of the Texas House of Representatives appointed the House members for the Joint Interim Committee to Study Water Desalination.
+Earlier this year, the Speaker of the Texas House of Representatives appointed the House members to the Joint Interim Committee to Study Water Desalination.
 I am pleased to announce that the Speaker has given me the honor of serving as Co-Chair of this important committee.

 When we look at the growing population in our area and various economic development initiatives, there is an ever growing demand for access to clean water across the state.
 In addition, it is important that we identify the different components that relate to the use of water and find ways of trying to reduce the overall use and loss.
 According to the National Weather Service, about 90% of the water loss comes from evaporation.
 Due to this staggering figure, we also have to try and find other avenues to help the growing demand for water.
 One of the possible solutions is to develop and create salt water desalination facilities along the Texas Coast.

 As many of you know, water desalination has been a topic of discussion in our area for many years.
 This is why I thought it was important that the State of Texas start taking a serious look at water desalination in our state.
 There are multiple types of desalination, such as brackish ground water, brackish surface water, and seawater desalination.
 Below are some interesting facts about water desalination in Texas according to the Texas Water Development Board: